1759 | Marlinespike Seamanship

-Any applicant who has successfully completed the Marlinspike Seamanship (MIDATL-280) course and who presents the Certificate of Training WITHIN ONE YEAR of the completion of training, will satisfy the practical (knot-tying) demonstration requirements of 46 CFR 12.05-9(c) for any Able Seaman endorsement.
+Any applicant who successfully completes our Marlinspike Seamanship (MIDATL-280) course and who presents the Certificate of Training within one year of the completion of training, will satisfy the knot-tying demonstration requirements of 46 CFR 12.405(c) for any national rating endorsement as Able Seaman.

 Upon completion of instruction and examinations, each student shall have a good understanding and be proficient in knot tying.
 The level of understanding will be at least equal to the standard for passing the Coast Guard examination given in the Regional Examination Centers.
 The practical portion of the Able Seaman examination required under 46 CFR 12.05-9(c).
 Certification of the bearer’s ability to perform the tasks as described in ASSESSMENT GUIDELINE No. 7-9 will enable the issuance of their Able Seaman’s certification.

 This knowledge, skill, and understanding should include Column 1 Able Seafarer Deck competencies of Tables A-II/5, but is not limited to: